apitoolkit/apitoolkit-landing/blog/documenting-restful-apis/index.md

   - API Management
 ---

+# Boost Your Coding Efficiency: 6 Expert Tips for Documenting RESTful APIs

 ![Documenting RESTful APIs](./documenting-restful-apis_png.png)

 In our fast-paced and ever-changing world of technology, coding efficiency is more important than ever.
 As a [developer](https://apitoolkit.io/blog/top-8-api-documentation-tools-for-developers/), it's crucial to optimize your workflow and find ways to work smarter, not harder.
 In this article, we'll explore six expert tips for documenting RESTful APIs that will help boost your coding efficiency and streamline your development process.## Boost Your Coding Efficiency